 “Taking a glimpse into our ancestor’s connection with money might surprise some of you, especially considering the current methods we are using.”

-According to Business Brokers Melbourne, we pay rent via bank transfer, our salaries follow the same process, and real notes and coins rarely sponsor our supermarket trips.
+We pay rent via bank transfer, our salaries follow the same process, and real notes and coins rarely sponsor our supermarket trips.
 Similarly, companies typically require spending extensive amounts of time to maintain their finances, and in some cases, you may even need bookkeeping services from a reputable company like Myob Neutral Bay to contend with the ever-changing demands of the business world.

 The history of money

 There is an interesting lesson to be learned in understanding how monetary currency methods have evolved over the past thousands of years.

 According to archeologists, the first discovered currency belonged to King Alyattes –dating back to 600 BC.
 Another recorded medium of exchange was cowry shells, and this goes back to 1200 BC.
 In addition to these two mediums, a large part of the monetary history involves the exchange of commodities.
 More specifically, it’s essential to note that our ancestors heavily relied on bartering goods, most of which have become obsolete in today’s world (i.e., eggs, livestock, salt, yarn, vegetables, and many others).

 People were known to use these methods as a way of obtaining goods, feeding their families, or building their small businesses.
 There are many reasons for which these commodities were preferred, including ease of storing, convenience, wide availability, portability, and durability.
 Additionally, agricultural societies required the use of efficient and quick ways of producing the needed energy for cereal manufacturing –thus cattle and other farm animals were used to generate that power.